3D Invigorator

 Introduction

-3D Invigorator is a Photoshop compatible plug-in that allows you to create 3D objects within Photoshop using Adobe Illustrator files and fonts.
-With 3D Invigorator, you can easily model a 3D objects, create 3D logos based on the vector files, and add depth, bevel, and other 3D features, and apply multiple lights and materials such as reflective, transparent, or bump textures to the object for more realistic output.
+3D Invigorator is a Photoshop-compatible plug-in that allows you to create 3D objects within Photoshop using Adobe Illustrator files and fonts.
+With 3D Invigorator, you can easily model 3D objects, create 3D logos based on the vector files, and add depth, bevel, and other 3D features, and apply multiple lights and materials such as reflective, transparent, or bump textures to the object for more realistic output.
 You can do this all without using any other application, such as 3D Studio Max or similar.

 3D Invigorator is from Digital Anarchy, a company based in San Francisco, USA that specializes in special effect filters for image editing and video programs.
-Digital Anarchy also creates other Photoshop compatible plug-ins like Primatte Chromakey 3, ToonIt!, Backdrop Designer, etc. Digital Anarchy markets 3D Invigorator for Zaxwerks.
+Digital Anarchy also creates other Photoshop-compatible plug-ins like Primatte Chromakey 3, ToonIt!, Backdrop Designer, etc. Digital Anarchy markets 3D Invigorator for Zaxwerks.

 You can download a free trial version of 3D Invigorator from the Digital Anarchy site.

-My contact at Digital Anarchy for this review was Debbie Rich, thank you Debbie.
+My contact at Digital Anarchy for this review was Debbie Rich.
+Thank you, Debbie.

 How To Use